bampli/doc/docs/content/posts/stage.md

 - **Worker** & **Tool** may handle a **Tool** with a **Command**, but this is not mandatory.
 - The **Stage** requires at least one **Skill**, satisfied by a **Worker** or **Tool** resource attached to it.

 In order to audit a Process and certify that it is able to run, the information system shall follow all its Stages, and check if the corresponding Skills are being satisfied by the Facility implementation.
-Attached Worker and Tool resources must permanently comply with the required Stage expertises, in order the Process may keep running.
+Attached Worker and Tool resources must permanently comply with the required Stage expertise, in order the Process may keep running.

 {{< hint info >}}
 **This project is published in [Business Amplifier](https://www.amazon.com/Business-Amplifier-M-Sc-Motta-Lopes/dp/B083XGK14Q), also [e-book](https://www.amazon.com/Business-Amplifier-Jose-Motta-Lopes-ebook-dp-B086L6V6QY/dp/B086L6V6QY/) and [Amplificador de Negócios](https://www.amazon.com/M-Sc-Jose-Motta-Lopes/dp/8592301009).**